BlokasLabs/patchbox-os-docs/docs/SoftwareGuides.md

 After the IP is set up, you may use the app to control audio software just as if you were using a MIDI controller.

+## Comments

+Have any questions or suggestions?
+Let us know!

+## Community

+Join our community forum for more tips and support!